Keksuccino/Load-My-Resources/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Tell me about your idea for Drippy Loading Screen
+about: Tell me about your idea for the mod
 title: ''
 labels: feature request
 assignees: ''